millotp/gocksnap/README.md

 It allows you to record HTTP request for a test, select the response for each one and replay the snapshot in the test.

+Instead of having to manually register all the mocks, they will be discoverd automatically, so you don't need all the `gock.New` or `gock.Register` calls anymore !

 ## Example

 ```go